-By dizzee from Woodstock, IL
+By Dawn E. Jakic from Woodstock, IL

 I always wanted to compost so a kitchen composter was easiest to start with but expensive.
 I noticed our kitty litter container (hard plastic) was a purrrfect size and has a lid and handle.
 It fits under the sink and has been working great.

 I save my veggie scraps, coffee grounds, filters, tea bags, etc. in a plastic kitty litter bucket under the kitchen sink.
 If you add shredded paper or substitute sugar packets in there too, it kills the odor.
-Saving you trips out to the compost pile in a couple of feet of snow.